 So in between exploring the nearby Royal Gorge Bridge & Park, howling with the wolves at Mission: Wolf, and witnessing the vastness of the cosmos at Dark Skies of the Wet Mountain Valley, you’re going to want to strap your hiking boots on and immerse yourself in the beauty of the Southern Colorado wilderness.

 As your online Colorado travel guide, we’d like to give you a few pointers on where to go while you’re staying here during your mountain getaway.
 From the Sangre de Cristo Wilderness to the San Isabel National Forest and beyond, you’re going to have to take more than one trip to visit us if you want to explore all of the trails.
 You have the option, of course, to go off on your own and look for a path of your own, but in this post, we’ll provide you with a few of the most beautiful hiking trails near Westcliffe.
-After marking these down in your vacation itinerary notebook, book your room at the Lamp Post Lodge or the nearby Hillside Colorado Cottages to be in the ideal location with a comfortable and cozy room to kick your feet up after your day of unforgettable mountain adventures.
+After marking these down in your vacation itinerary notebook, book your room at the Lamp Post Lodge or the nearby Hillside Colorado Cottages or motel-style Dark Sky Suites in Westcliffe, to enjoy the ideal location with a comfortable and cozy room to kick your feet up after your day of unforgettable mountain adventures.